zhang-tianran/Swift-Switch/README.md

 # Thrift Switch

-An Google extention eveloped by Swiggies to sustainable alternative of clothes from thrift stores.
+An Google extention developed by the Swiggies to sustainable alternative of clothes from thrift stores.

 --------------------------------------------------------------------------------------------------